 - Foam boards

 Some materials are too big and bulky to feed through a plotter.
 You will need a flatbed plotter for larger media.
 A flatbed plotter moves the printhead along both axis while the material remains stationary.
+They are used to print on a wide variety of flat materials.

 Recently pen plotters have seen some resurgence with Cricut machines.
 They function as both pen plotters and cutting plotters.
 You can use both a cutting tool or pen is the carriage unit.